World Mental Health Day shines a light on mental health experiences.

-Many of us are grieving the lives we used to have, lost family or friends, lost jobs or roles, learning how to cope in isolation.
-Now, more than ever, we must recognise the importance of mental health, how it is intrinsically connected to our physical health, and how we can care for ourselves and each other through a time of increased anxiety, fear and sorrow.
+Now, more than ever, we must recognise the importance of mental health, how it is intrinsically connected to our physical health, and how we can care for ourselves and each other, support community, sensitivity and share experiences and offer solidarity.

-The World Health Organization, United for Global Mental Health and the World Federation for Mental Health issued a press release calling for greater recognition of the need for support services, citing:
+In 2020, The World Health Organisation, United for Global Mental Health and the World Federation for Mental Health issued a press release calling for greater recognition of the need for support services, citing:

 “Mental health is one of the most neglected areas of public health.
 Close to 1 billion people are living with a mental disorder, 3 million people die every year from the harmful use of alcohol and one person dies every 40 seconds by suicide.
 And now, billions of people around the world have been affected by the COVID-19 pandemic, which is having a further impact on people’s mental health.